V4Fire/Client/src/base/b-slider/README.md

 ### Props

-- `dynamicHeight` – If this prop is set to `true`, then the height calculation will be based on rendered elements.
+* `dynamicHeight` – If this prop is set to `true`, the height calculation will be based on rendered elements.
   The component will create an additional element to contain the rendered elements, while it will not be visible to the user.
-This may be useful if you need to hide scroll on mobile devices, but you don't know exact size of the elements that will be rendered into component.
-By default this prop is settled to `false`.
+  This may be useful if you need to hide scroll on mobile devices, but you don't know the exact size of the elements that can be rendered into a component.
+By default, this prop is set to `false`.

-- `circular` – If this prop is set to `true`, the user will return to the first slide when scrolling the last slide.
+* `circular` – If this prop is set to `true`, the user will automatically return to the first slide when scrolling the last slide.
   That is, the slider will work "in a circle".

-- `align` – This prop controls how much the slides will scroll.
+* `align` – This prop controls how much the slides will scroll.
-For example, by specifying the value `center`, when scrolling, the slider will stop when the active slide is in the center of the slider.
+  For example, by specifying the value `center`, the slider will stop when the active slide is in the center of the slider when scrolling.

 ### Methods